sanskrit/raw_etexts_english/blogs/manasataramgini/2008-12-20_shrauta-tantric-traditions-related-to-the-viran-ravi-s-of-the-chera-country.md

 +++
-title = "shrauta-tantric traditions related to the vIran ravi-s of the cheraxa0country"
+title = "shrauta-tantric traditions related to the vIran ravi-s of the chera country"

 +++
 While the shrauta tradition all over bhArata preserves the archaisms of